overmind-xyz/race-to-keys--final-stretch/README.md

   - Search for accounts and display their keys if present, including the number of keys and current value, with the option to buy
 - **********\*\***********Buy / Sell Keys**********\*\***********
   - Interface to allow users to purchase or sell keys of another account’s keys
-  - Integrates `buyKeys`, `sellKeys`, and fee methods
+  - Integrates `buyKeyes`, `sellKeys`, and fee methods
 - **Trade History**
   - Display recent trading activity by the connected user
   - Integrates `getTradeHistory`

-## 3. App Advanced Features
+## Bonus Task 1: Advanced Features

-In addition to features 1 and 2, you are encouraged to add any other features and systems to the app that you see fit.
-This is the chance to let your creative minds go wild and show us your stuff!
+In addition to features 1 and 2, you are invited to add any other features to the app that you see fit.
+This is the spot to let your creativity go wild and show us your edge!

 For example, a list of favorite keys or more detailed user pages with profile pictures and bios.

-# Bonus - Show us your attention to detail
+## Bonus Task 2: Key Utility

+The app you’ve built so far implements functionality around keys, but it lacks one essential element: key utility.
+What are keys useful for?
+Why should someone buy your keys, apart from trading them?

+Keys are intended to grant access to their issuer.
+Let your imagine go wild here.
+You can look at what other SocialFi apps have implemented for inspiration, though we hope you will stretch above and beyond!

-Don’t forget to pay attention to the non-technical aspects of the app.
+Finally, don’t forget to pay attention to the non-technical aspects of the app.
 In addition to your code, we will also look at the design and UX of your app!
 How your app looks and feels to your users is just as important as how well it works.

-# What to submit
+## What to submit

 - [ ] The complete code for your app, key custody system, as well as anything built for the quest.
 - [ ] A URL to a live demo instance of your app (replace the placeholder URL with your demo URL): [https://network.overmind.xyz](https://network.overmind.xyz/)
 - [ ] A short description of how you built your submission.
-We are looking for a description of the technologies you used, the reasoning behind your design choices, and general guidance to help us navigate and understand your code.
+We are looking for a description of the technologies you used, the reasoning behind your design decisions, and a general guideline to help us navigate your code.
 A brief summary is perfect, no more is needed!

+## Submission Deadline

+Submissions are due by Friday, November 10th end of day ET.

+## Evaluation Process

+There are four stages to selection of the Race winner:

+### Stage 1: Required Functionality

+Submissions will be evaluated on a Pass/Fail basis, like any other Overmind quest, on the basis of functionality and correctness for the required tasks (Tasks 1 and 2).

+### Stage 2: Shortlist

+Accepted quests will be evaluated by the Overmind team on the following four criteria, in order to arrive at a shortlist that will make it to the community vote stage:

+1. Technical Merit: is your implementation technically sound?
+2. Design Quality (UI/UX): is your app easy to use?
+Does it look good?
+3. Creativity and Innovation: have you implemented innovative ideas above and beyond the requirements?
+The b

+### Stage 3: Community Vote

+### Stage 4: Interview